nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 and type: `java -jar sprINT.jar` to run the application.<br>

 <div markdown="span" class="alert alert-primary">:bulb:
 **Tip:** `cd` stands for "change directory".
-It is a command that allows you to navigate to another folder on your computer.
+As the name suggests, it is a command that allows you to navigate to another directory/folder on your computer.
 </div>

 An interface similar to the one shown below should appear in a few seconds.
-Note how the app contains some sample data already.<br>
+If you are using sprINT for the first time on your device, the app will contain some sample applications already.<br>
 ![Ui](images/Ui.png)

 <div markdown="span" class="alert alert-primary">:bulb: